- Get Started

 .

 The file must export the UI route's component.
-Also, to add an item in the sidebar for the UI route, you export a configuration object, created with the defineRouteConfig
+Also, to add an item in the sidebar for the UI route, you export a configuration object, created with defineRouteConfig

-utility function.
+from the Admin Extension SDK.
 The function accepts the following properties:

 label